Howdy to you!!

 ground and tried to show the baby grackle how to get under the fence.
 The adult

-in the backyard the baby grackle reminded me of a toddler running back and
+in the backyard, the baby grackle reminded me of a toddler running back and forth, learning to walk.
+The baby grackle learned to fly within three days, and so

 did the other two.
 It was amazing watching them and seeing them learn to fly.

-taken care of!
-If you ever see a fledgling on the ground learning to fly don’t
+The most impressive part of this experience was how the adult grackles looked after their babies!
+If you ever see a fledgling on the ground learning to fly, don’t

 approach it.
 It is not in trouble.
 It is learning to fly.